 This day also honors Rabbi Menachem Mendel Schneerson (1902 - 1994), whom many call the Lubavitcher Rebbe, an activist awarded both the National Scroll of Honor and the Congressional Gold Medal in recognition of his enduring contributions toward world education.
 He spearheaded an international movement known as Chabad Lubavitch which has established thousands of educational centers around the globe.

 Rabbi Schneerson's efforts underscore the importance of a quality education that encourages a spirit of loving kindness and generosity in building a better future together.
 That is why this day is proclaimed every year on the anniversary of his birthday.
 He celebrated his birthday on the 11th day of the month of Nisan on the Hebrew calendar, which falls out on different days of the civil calendar each year.
-It will be March 24 in 2021, April 12 in 2022, and April 2 in 2023.
+It will be April 12 in 2022, April 2 in 2023, and April 19 in 2024.

 How will you celebrate Education and Sharing Day this year?
 Share your plans and ideas using the hashtag #EducationAndSharingDay or start a conversation with these social media accounts!